Yellowjacket Athletics

 Affiliations

 UW-Superior competes in NCAA Division III at the national level and is a member of the Upper Midwest Athletic Conference (UMAC) at the conference level.
-For the sport of ice hockey, UW-Superior competes as an associated member in the Wisconsin Intercollegiate Athletic Conference (WIAC).
+For the sport of men's and women's ice hockey and women's lacrosse, UW-Superior competes as an associated member in the Wisconsin Intercollegiate Athletic Conference (WIAC).

 Athletics Eligibility